 Missive For Darkness As Vocation, William Hawkins In Mind - Poem by Warren Falcon

 [after viewing a film clip of the American self-taught artist, William Hawkins1]

-How would he depict it, your
+How would you now depict it,

 even a corner of it?

 busy with the making

 visual commentary, response